February 21, 2020

-On the cusp of each new year, we’re usually pelted by articles proclaiming the death of this gem of a framework.
-And while Ruby on Rails is almost 15 years old, it’s nowhere close to passing on from the world of programming.
+Every year, we’re pelted by articles proclaiming the death of this gem of a framework.
+And while Ruby on Rails (RoR) is almost 15 years old, it’s nowhere close to passing on from the world of programming.

-Ruby on Rails is written in Ruby, a dynamic, general-purpose programming language.
+While Ruby on Rails is written in Ruby, a dynamic, general-purpose programming language; RoR is in fact a framework not a language.
 Many entrepreneurs and non-developers often confuse the two, thinking Rails when hearing Ruby but rarely the other way around.

-Rails was created in 2004, and Ruby won the "Programming Language of the Year” award from Tiobe in 2006, despite the language being written way back, in 1995.
+Rails was created in 2004, and Ruby won the "Programming Language of the Year” award from Tiobe in 2006; despite being written back in 1995 (a great year for action movies).

-Of course, there are other frameworks based on Ruby, but their popularity with developers, as well as the number of active contributors are both pretty low when compared to Ruby on Rails.
+There are other frameworks based on Ruby, but their popularity with developers, as well as the number of active contributors are low compared to Ruby on Rails.
 We’ll take a closer look at that later on in the article.

 Together with Django, Python’s most popular Web framework released the same year, Rails propagated the use of the MVC pattern and good development practices, such as the DRY principle.